 What are prenatal vitamins for fertility and why are they recommended?

 Prenatal vitamins are supplements you should take whilst trying to conceive and during your pregnancy.
-These vitamins will help your body sustain a healthy pregnancy and can improve your chances of conceiving naturally.
+These vitamins will help your body sustain a healthy pregnancy and are important when trying to conceive.
 Whilst a healthy balanced diet should provide you with the nutrients you need, additional supplements can help top up the vitamins you’re getting from food.

 Ideally you should start taking prenatal vitamins before conception, and it’s a good idea for women of reproductive age to regularly take prenatal supplements.
 Not only will this aid your fertility but it can help with your baby’s growth in the womb.
 A lot of baby’s key development can occur in the first month of pregnancy – specifically the brain and spinal cord.
 This can often mean that women aren’t aware they are carrying a baby when these initial key stages are occurring.
 Observing a healthy fertility diet plan, including prenatal vitamins, means your baby will get the nutrients it needs, even if you don’t know you are pregnant.

 The national guidelines recommend that women supplement their diet with both vitamin D and Folic Acid before conception and during their pregnancy.
 Folic acid has a multitude of benefits for both fertility and pregnancy and can help reduce birth defects.
 You should also look for vitamins that include iron, iodine, and calcium.
 They are important for both the mother and the baby’s health during pregnancy.
 Men should also think preconception health and start taking supplements to support their fertility.
 Proxeed is a supplement that has been proven, through clinical trials, to support sperm health.
 Proxeed contains antioxidants, which can improve sperm health by reducing oxidative stress in the gut.

 What does vitamin D do?